anetczuk/ros-topic-monitor/doc/cmdargs.md

 subcommands:
   use one of tools

-  {list,stats,raw}  one of tools
+  {list,raw,stats}  one of tools
     list            list topics
-    stats           collect and store stats data
-    raw             collect and store raw data (sizes of messages)
+    raw             collect and store raw data (sizes of messages) stats           collect and store stats data
 ```